katherinewadge-berrospi/Quiz-of-the-year/README.md

 ## Testing

 ### Validator Testing
-The code in all 3 files (index.html, style.css, and script.js) was constantly checked for any bugs throughout the project before adding more features.
-Various styles were trialled, such as having the title as a top div and not in the header, and when hovering over the answer buttons, the buttons wold increase in size which was later changed to stay consistent in size and instead changing the cursor, the border, and the font colour.
-There were errors in the html or css checks, but JSHint advised to use "use strict" within all the functions in JavaScript and said I had missed one semicolon.
+The code in all three files (index.html, style.css, and script.js) was regularly checked for bugs before adding more features.
+For example:
+- Various styles were trialed, such as positioning the title in a separate top div instead of the header.
+- An earlier version made the buttons grow larger on hover, which was replaced with a more subtle effect that changes the cursor, border, and font color.

-After all the debugging, the deployed site passed all the checks using The W3C Markup Validator, W3C CSS Validator Services, and JSHint.
+<strong>HTML</strong> passed all the validator checks using W3C Markup Validator.

-<strong>HTML</strong> passed all the validator checks.

 ![HTMLvalidator](assets/images/html-validator.jpg)

-<strong>CSS</strong> passed all the validator checks.
+<strong>CSS</strong> passed all the validator checks using W3C CSS Validator.

 ![CSSvalidator](assets/images/css-validator.jpg)

-<strong>JavaScript</strong> passed all the validator checks.
+<strong>JavaScript</strong> passed all the validator checks using JSHint on the second attempt.
+JSHint had recommended adding "use strict" and fixing a missing semicolon.

 ![JShintValidator](assets/images/jshint-validator.jpg)

 ### Lighthouse Testing
-In both the dektop and the mobile layout, the lighthouse results were identical and both showed top scores across the board.
+Both desktop and mobile layouts achieved top scores across all categories in Lighthouse testing.

 For Desktop: